zachleat/zachleat.com/web/_posts/2015-11-17-frameworks.md

 Your framework choice sets the performance baseline that your application code will pile on top of.
 Visitors are impatient and choosing the wrong framework can set the performance baseline too high even for “miniscule” applications.

 Vote with your `npm install` and choose one that is focused on (mobile) performance.
 Frameworks exist that don’t prohibitively hamper the perceived performance of your site.
 Frameworks exist that have a fast initial (preferably server side) render.
 The data is clear.
 Choose wisely.
 Your users will stick around long enough to thank you for it.

+---

+_A previous version of this article stated that Polymer was 3.5x the file size of React.
+The reverse is true.
+Thanks [notbrent](https://twitter.com/notbrent/status/667740388279451649)._